Neuro Linguistic Programming

 Today, after 35 years of research into the model, NLP reminds one more of an unstable house built on sand rather than an edifice founded on a solid empirical foundation.
 In the title of his 1987 review of NLP, Sharpley posed a question: "nonsupportive data or untestable theory?"
 A year later Heap passed an "interim" verdict on NLP, as did Baddeley the following year.
 Given the amount of research that has been conducted on NLP in the subsequent decades, perhaps the time has come to render a more definitive conclusion.

 A virtue of science is the ability to test all hypotheses, even the most implausible ones.
 If, however, scientists focused their interest ad infinitum on those hypotheses that continually failed to find support, the enterprise would soon lose its raison d’être.
-The present review suggests that enough evidence has been collected to announce a final verdict now: NLP is ineffective both as a model explaining human cognition and communication, and as a set of techniques of influence and persuasion
+The present review suggests that enough evidence has been collected to announce a final verdict now: NLP is ineffective both as a model explaining human cognition and communication, and as a set of techniques of influence and persuasion.

 In 2010, Evidence-Based Practices in Addiction Treatment: Review and Recommendations for Public Policy identified NLP as "certainly discredited" along with "Scared Straight" and past-life therapy.